 - College Recommendation Letters- Students need to email teachers to request these with a time frame to be completed.
 Students should have a couple of teacher recommendation letters & 1 from an organization for whom they have volunteered with.

 - Dual Enrollment is an option with a few local colleges.
 Student will need to take the PERT test before enrolling and it is offered a couple times a year.
+3.0 GPA required

 - Volunteer Hours- A letter on letterhead is required from the organization stating the number of hours worked & student name.
 This letter must be given to the office to keep in student's file.

-- Community Service is strongly encouraged and 25 hours each year are needed for high school graduation.
+- Community Service is strongly encouraged and 25 volunteer hours each year are needed for high school graduation.
+For Bright Futures scholarship, you need 75 hours completed.

 - Open a Parchment account to request transcripts.

 - Colleges look for the following:

 - Grade point average

 - College entrance exams

 - Strength of classes

-- Extra-Curricular Activities, Leadership, Service
+- o Extra-Curricular Activities, Leadership, Service

 - Writing Skills

 - Take both the SAT & ACT.
 Practice books will help break down how many questions for each section.
 Khan Academy (app & online) has a Free prep for SAT.

 - High School Graduation Requirements (total of 24 credits):

-- o 4 English
+- 4 English

 - o 4 Math

 - 3 Social Science/History

 - o 3 Science

 - 2 Foreign Language (same language)

+- o 1 Fine Arts

+- o 1 HOPE/Fitness

-- o 8 additional Core classes or Elective classes
+- 6 additional Core classes or Elective classes

 - College Entrance Requirements for Classes/Credits (total of 16):

-- o 4 English
+- 4 English

 - o 4 Math

 - 3 Social Science/History

 - o 3 Science

 - 2 Foreign Language (same language)

 - Colleges only use core courses for GPA; Electives are not included.
+For Bright Futures, you must have a 3.0 with core classes only and you must take Algebra 2 (in addition to Algebra 1 & Geometry)

 - Competitive Universities expect a minimum of 22 core credits.

-- When writing your college entrance essay, be honest and authentic!